igorski/kosm/README.md

 Inside the ParticleSequencer there are two threads running :

- * *ViewRenderer* responsible for drawing the "world" and updating the physics engine (physicsWorld)
+ * **ViewRenderer** responsible for drawing the "world" and updating the physics engine (physicsWorld)
- * *MWEngine* responsible for rendering synthesized audio using the native layer engine
+ * **MWEngine** responsible for rendering synthesized audio using the native layer engine

-Additionally, the ParticleSequencer listens to touch and sensor change events and delegates actions accordingly (see "event handlers" section).
+The ParticleSequencer listens to touch and sensor change events and delegates actions accordingly (see the "event handlers" section).
+This is basically what the app boils down to: monitoring the sensor changes and synthesizing all colliding "particles"; upon touching the screen surface, the ViewRenderer will spawn particles.
+Depending on the sequencer mode these particles have different behaviours (e.g. are static, respond to gravity, emit clones at a steady rate, etc.), when they collide one another they will synthesize their audio.
+Note that the mass and type of a particle determines the pitch and waveform used for synthesis (see **AudioParticleEvent**)a

 Most of the application logic is command based (see _Core.notify()_ invocations) in a simplified abstraction of the PureMVC framework, but the code for these should be self explanatory enough.
+A command basically ties together all ties of the application (all its actors) to execute a state change.
+E.g. there are commands for creating the effects chain, opening/closing of the submenus, toggling sequencer modes, etc. As such most of the logic is small and self contained.